argosatcore/Deb_Dots/README.md

 ---

 ## Programs referenced by these configs
-All of which are `apt install`able on Debian:
+All of which are `apt install`able on Debian _Stable_ -except fo `swaylock`, which is. the moment. exclusive to Sid-:

 | Program         | Description                                                                           |
 | ---             | ---                                                                                   |